 We know that it doesn’t have to be like this; better support systems can be put in place for teachers on existing government budgets.
 This isn’t a question of additional funding; it’s a question of using existing funding more effectively.
-The #TeachersTransformLives has been launched to advocate for better teacher training and professional development — showing how all teachers can be supported and empowered to succeed in the classroom.
+A campaign for #TeachersTransformLives has been launched to advocate for better teacher training and professional development — showing how all teachers can be supported and empowered to succeed in the classroom.

 Teachers Transform Lives focuses on seven films that tell the stories of of Laura, Ibrahim, Cecilia and Simon, Prema, Madhavi and Prince who have all transformed the way they teach due to better training, support and materials and are now transforming young lives.

 In East Africa, Laura focuses on the better outcomes she’s achieving; while Ibrahim delights in saying that ‘it’s working for us’!
 Laura is passionate about impacting children directly and says that she is a better teacher now that she has more training and support.
 Her teaching techniques are much better, giving her more confidence in the classroom.
 With all the teacher support she now enjoys she has: “seen the children responding better, learning more and learning faster.”